KouroshSimpkins/spegmans-every-ref/index.md

 {{ site.description }}

-> We aim to collect things that are useful, unusual, or tell a story of the universal human endevour to understand and categorise the world.
+> We aim to collect things that are useful, unusual, or tell a story of the human endevour to understand and categorise the world.
 >
 >[*Guidelines*](/guidelines#writing-guidelines)